 Bottom Line

-If you get selected for review, don’t panic!
+Being selected for a tax return review doesn’t mean it’s time to panic.
 If you’re worried about the possibility of an audit, getting all of your income statements, receipts and other tax-related documents organized during the review process can save you some time and headaches.
 The IRS may determine that your information is correct and process your refund.
 However, the government could verify your information and determine that you owe more in taxes, or worse, order a full-fledged audit.

-• If you need any help, don’t hesitate to reach out to a financial professional.
-A tax accountant can help you with issues directly related to your tax return, but it may be better to work with someone who can take a holistic approach to your overall financial picture.
+- If you need any help, don’t hesitate to reach out to a financial professional.
+A tax accountant can help you with issues directly related to your tax return, but you may prefer to work with a financial advisor who can take a holistic approach to your overall financial picture.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Preparing is key to avoiding tax issues.
-Use SmartAsset’s free income tax calculator to see in advance what you’ll owe, so you are prepared in advance rather than risking a surprise.
+- Preparing is key to avoiding tax issues.
+Use SmartAsset’s free income tax calculator to see in advance what you may end up owing, so you are prepared in advance rather than risking a surprise.

 Photo credit: ©iStock.com/oneblink-cj, ©iStock.com/Minerva Studio, ©iStock.com/michaelpuche